dePigia/dePigia/README.md

 For me, video games are not just a passion.
 They are a true art form.

 Fun Facts:
-* I’m a huge music lover, expecialy metal music
+* I’m a huge music lover, expecialy extreme metal music
 * My coding is powered by coke and coffee
 * **Hobbies:** manga, videogames, guitar and gdr